ccallawa/alyvix_server_doc/stylesheet.rst

 ``<div class="topic"><p class="topic-title first">Title</p><p>Box content</p></div>``

-.. topic:: Topic Titles
+.. rubric:: Rubric Titles

-   Here is the content of the topic box.
-It's normal text, but has to be indented in the source.
-Note also the restyled horizontal scrollbar.
+Here is the content of the rubric (topic box), for when you need a section with title that shouldn't be included in the index (e.g., it's too small).
+Note the restyled horizontal scrollbar coded in CSS.

 .. code-block:: rst
    :class: short-code-block
    :caption: How you can create a topic box
    :name: _style_topic_example

-   .. topic:: Topic Titles
+   .. rubric:: Rubric Titles

-      Here is the content of the topic box.
-It's normal text, but has to be indented in the source.
-Note also the restyled horizontal scrollbar.
+   Here is the content of the rubric (topic box), for when you need a section with title that shouldn't be included in the index (e.g., it's too small).
+Note the restyled horizontal scrollbar coded in CSS.

 .. rubric:: Rubric Titles